Noisy-Pair Robust Representation Alignment for Positive-Unlabeled Learning: More Ablation Analyses

 \section{More Ablation Analyses}

 \textbf{$\tilde{\mathcal{L}}_{\text{r}}$ and $s$ can benefit each other}.
-Experiments on the CIFAR-10 dataset (Table~\ref{tab:ablation_twocom_appendix}) further validate the theoretical analysis in Section~\ref{sec:EM_algorithm}, demonstrating that $\tilde{\mathcal{L}}_{\text{r}}$ and $s$ can benefit each other, thereby enabling \textit{NcPU} to achieve superior performance.
+Experiments on the CIFAR-10 dataset (Table~\ref{tab_ablation_twocom_appendix}) further validate the theoretical analysis in Section~\ref{sec:EM_algorithm}, demonstrating that $\tilde{\mathcal{L}}_{\text{r}}$ and $s$ can benefit each other, thereby enabling \textit{NcPU} to achieve superior performance.

 \textbf{PhantomGate plays an important role in label disambiguation}.
-More detailed results on label disambiguation are presented in Table~\ref{tab:abl_ld_appendix}.
+More detailed results on label disambiguation are presented in Table~\ref{tab_abl_ld_appendix}.
 While class-conditional prototype-based label disambiguation ($s^{\prime}$) performs well on the CIFAR-10 dataset, it fails to achieve satisfactory results on the CIFAR-100 dataset.
 Specifically, this approach achieves relatively high recall for the positive class but suffers from low precision, indicating a tendency to over-identify samples as positive.
 Therefore, incorporating negative supervision through SAT and PhantomGate is essential, even if it slightly degrades performance on CIFAR-10.

 \textbf{$\tilde{\mathcal{L}}_{\text{r}}$ significatly enhances the performance of PU learning methods}.
-Apart from Table~\ref{tab:l_other_method}, we also conducted another set of experiments to test the robustness of $\tilde{\mathcal{L}}_{\text{r}}$ with respect to fewer training data and higher $\pi_p$.
+Apart from Table~\ref{tab_l_other_method}, we also conducted another set of experiments to analyze the contribution of representation quality on PU learning and test the robustness of $\tilde{\mathcal{L}}_{\text{r}}$ with respect to fewer training data and higher $\pi_p$.
 CIFAR-100 is used as the experimental dataset, with the division of positive and negative classes consistent with the main experiments, and ResNet-18 serves as the backbone.
 To highlight the effectiveness of $\tilde{\mathcal{L}}_{\text{r}}$, the $\pi_p$ is set to 0.6, with 1000 positive training samples and 20000 unlabeled training samples.
 Optimization is performed using SGD with a momentum coefficient of 0.9 and a cosine annealing learning rate scheduler.
 The initial learning rate is set to 0.001.
 The $w_{\text{r}}$ is set to 100.
 The pair-construction strategy is generalized by introducing a similarity threshold ($\tau$), which enables more flexible construction of pairs: